What is an industrial disease or injury?

 - Chronic obstructive pulmonary disease (COPD)

 If you have suffered illness as a result of your working life and your employer failed to provide you with adaquate protection and training, or failed to take steps to provide safe working conditions, you may be able to claim compensation.
-Read on for more answers to frequently asked questions about industrial disease.
+Read on for more answers to frequently asked questions about industrial disease and injury claims.

 Who will pay the compensation?